 Almost all people with multiple endocrine neoplasia type 1 have tumors of the parathyroid glands.
-Most of the tumors are noncancerous, but they cause the glands to produce too much parathyroid hormone (hyperparathyroidism—see see What Is Hyperparathyroidism?).
+Most of the tumors are noncancerous, but they cause the glands to produce too much parathyroid hormone (hyperparathyroidism—see What Is Hyperparathyroidism?).
 The excess parathyroid hormone usually raises the levels of calcium in the blood, sometimes causing kidney stones.

-Most people with type 1 disease also develop tumors of the hormone-producing cells (islet cells) of the pancreas.
+Many (30 to about 80%) of people with type 1 disease also develop tumors of the hormone-producing cells (islet cells) of the pancreas.

 More than half of islet cell tumors produce excessive gastrin, which stimulates the stomach to overproduce acid.
 People with tumors that produce gastrin generally develop peptic ulcers that often bleed, develop holes (perforate), and leak stomach contents into the abdomen, or block the stomach.
 The high acid levels commonly interfere with the activity of enzymes from the pancreas, resulting in diarrhea and fatty, smelly stools (steatorrhea).
 Some of these tumors produce high levels of insulin and, consequently, very low levels of sugar in the blood (hypoglycemia), especially if the person has not eaten for several hours.
 The remaining islet cell tumors may produce other hormones, such as vasoactive intestinal polypeptide, which can cause severe diarrhea and lead to dehydration.
 Some islet cell tumors produce no hormones at all.